systopia/de.systopia.civioffice/docs/installation.md

 ## Basic configuration steps

-+ Go to Administration -> Administration Console -> Communication -> CiviOffice
+- Go to Administration -> Administration Console -> Communication -> CiviOffice
   Settings or ``/civicrm/admin/civioffice/settings`` to set up your document stores, renderers and editors
-+ The documents used in CiviOffice can be managed via ``/civicrm/civioffice/document_upload``.
+- The documents used in CiviOffice can be managed via ``/civicrm/civioffice/document_upload``.
 Currently you need to add that link to the navigation menu manually.
-+ Optional: Create an activity type such as "Created Document (CiviOffice)"
+- Optional: Create an activity type such as "Created Document (CiviOffice)"

 ## Known issues

 If the web server's user and the unoconv user are not identical, these permissions must be set.
 Otherwise unoconv/libreoffice cannot be used as a converter in CiviOffice.

+## Dependencies and configurations for extended functionalities

+- in order to integrate with the Donation Receipts extension, install de.systopia.donrec 2.1+ and select the template you want to use for cover letters in the extension settings
+- to send CiviOffice documents as email attachments, install de.systopia.mailattachment 1.0+ and
+    - for contacts and contributions, install de.systopia.mailbatch 2.0+
+    - for participants, install de.systopia.eventmessages 1.1+